Verbena urticifolia L.

 Family - Verbenaceae

-Flowers - Corolla white, 5-lobed (weakly bilabiate with one notched upper lobe and 3 bottom lobes), 2.5mm broad.
-Corolla tube to 3mm long, pubescent externally, bearded internally.
+Flowers - Calyces 5-lobed, pubescent externally, 1.5-2.5 mm long, the lobes triangular, acute.
+Corolla white, 5-lobed (weakly bilabiate with one notched upper lobe and 3 bottom lobes), 2.5mm broad.
+Corollas 2-4 mm long, the outer surface sparsely to moderately hairy, especially toward the tip of the tube, funnelform, white, the tube to 3 mm long, pubescent externally, bearded internally, relatively slender, the limb 1-2 mm in diameter.
 Stamens 4, didynamous, included.
 Filaments very short.
 Anthers greenish.
-Ovary superior, green, glabrous, .5mm long, cylindric.
-Style green, glabrous, -1mm long, with a lateral appendage.
-Appendage -2mm long.
+Ovary superior, green, glabrous, 0.5 mm long, cylindric.
+Style green, glabrous, with a lateral appendage.
 Stigma capitate.
-Calyx green, antrorse pubescent externally, glabrous internally, 5-lobed, 2.2mm long.
-Lobes triangular, +/-.2mm long, acute.
-Uppermost lobe is shorter than the others.

 Flowering - June - October.